 Also, ask your dentist if the infection can be drained.
 If it is possible, draining can speed up the reduction of pain and swelling.
 Your dentist may refer you to an endodontist or periodontist if your case is more complicated.

-Preventing dental infections
+Preventing dental infections with good dental health

 Preventing infections from occurring in your mouth will help you reduce your risk of developing sepsis.
 Regular twice-a-year visits are usually recommended for up-to-date x-rays, exams, and dental cleanings.

 Good oral hygiene is the first basic step in promoting good dental health and preventing infections.
 These habits should be taught to children from early on to help them keep healthy mouths and teeth.

 - Brush your teeth thoroughly at least twice a day.